ananyan/ananyan.github.io/_projects/6_project.md

 **Time:** March 2019 (1 weekend)
 **Team:** 3 (MechE, AeroAstro, Chem)

 Developed as part ATHack 2019.
+I led this project and conducted the initial interviews as well as a majority of the manufacturing of the final device.

 ## The Problem
 **The purpose of this project was to design a base to support our user's feet and allow him to be in a more seated position.**